martinschaible/skeleton-website-itcss-scss/README.md

 ### Installation of the packages
 Our environment is almost ready to use.
 Finally the packages needs to be installed.
 Let's do this by opening a _Command Prompt_.
 It is important, that the following command **must be executed from the location** where the file `package.json` is stored.
+Again, this is the **root folder of your project**.

 **npm** is our package manager.
 The installation starts with this command: